 In family child care programs that foster social and emotional competence, providers look for opportunities to promote friendship skills.
 They encourage friendly behavior, model friendly behavior, and set up opportunities for children to practice friendship skills.

-To learn more about specific ways you can use these strategies to promote social and emotional competence, visit the CSEFEL website.
-You can click the link below to watch a 24-minute video about ways to promote social and emotional competence.
+To learn more about specific ways you can use these strategies to promote social and emotional competence, watch the following video from the National Center for Pyramid Model Innovations' (NCPMI) website: https://challengingbehavior.org/document/promoting-social-emotional-competence/

 What do programs that promote social and emotional competence look like?
 Watch this video to find out.

-One of the strongest ways to promote social and emotional competence for young children is continuity of care.
-When children stay with the same caregiver(s) throughout most or all of the infant and toddler years, stressful transitions are minimized for both children and adults.
+One of the strongest ways to promote social and emotional competence for young children is through continuity of care.
+When children stay with the same caregiver(s) throughout most or all of the infant and toddler years stressful transitions are minimized for both children and adults.
 This is one of the advantages of family child care settings - they promote continuity of care for children and families.
-This program structure allows children and caregivers to build consistent nurturing relationships.
-Secure attachments have the opportunity to form.
-It is within these secure attachments that caregivers are best able to promote children’s social and emotional competence.
+This program structure allows children and caregivers to build consistent nurturing relationships, and secure attachments have the opportunity to form.
+It is within these secure attachments that caregivers are better able to promote children’s social and emotional competence.

 The Center for the Study of Social Policy suggests you:

 - Always give children an opportunity to say goodbye when they are leaving the program.

 - Help children process the change when a new child enrolls or leaves your family child care home.